 Why you might need mental health first aiders.
 Leading British businesses have called on Theresa May to make mental health first aid mandatory in the workplace.
 What could this mean for your organisation?

 How to adminster psychological first aid.
 The six essential steps to providing support after a traumatic incident.

 The hidden problem: mental health in construction.
 The construction industry is renowned for being the sector with the greatest number of fatalities and major injuries but even more working days are lost to work-related ill health.
 How much of this is mental ill health?

 Mental health, discipline and dismissal.
 Mental health is not a straighforward issue for employers.
 They may be the last to find out there’s a problem and yet the mental health issues of employees can have a very significant impact on the work of the individuals concerned.

 If you need help on mental health and wellbeing issues, Health Assured offers the most comprehensive employee assistance programme (EAP) available today.
-Health Assured high quality counselling and specialist work–life support is delivered through an in-house team of 60 BACP accredited counsellors, supported by a network over more than 1650 active counsellors across the UK, with access to a further 4500 BACP counsellors.
+Health Assured high quality counselling and specialist work–life support is delivered through an in-house team of 60 BACP accredited counsellors, supported by a network of thousands of active counsellors.
 Their specialist service supports 9 million people throughout the UK, handling over 300,000 calls a year.

 Last reviewed 10 May 2019